 Boerner also offers several indoor spaces for receptions through our catering partner, Zilli Hospitality Group.

 Annual Garden & Gazebo

 The Annual Garden includes a central water garden with water lily and lotus, grassy malls with flowered borders, ornamental flowering trees and dazzling beds of colorful annual flowers.
 A low decorative wall made from native glacial-stone outlines the garden and a traditional gazebo offers quiet repose.

 Rock Garden Vista

 In early spring the Rock Garden is carpeted with Wisconsin wildflowers and the delicate blooms of Asian and European bulbs.
 As spring flows into summer, Japanese Primroses and Siberian Irises lead off a parade of flowering perennials.
 Summer gives rise to a host of ferns, fragrant-flowered Japanese Hostas, and bright South American and African tropical flowers.

 The Rose Garden that today’s visitor sees at Boerner is very much the same garden seen by guests in the 1930s.
 Many of the roses originally planted in this garden were provided by Eugene Boerner.

 The Shrub Mall has the regal look and feel of an English country estate garden.
 Its impressive central lawn or “mall” stretches from end to end.

-Boerner Botanical Gardens provide the perfect backdrop for engagement, wedding, prom and family photos.
+Boerner Botanical Gardens provides the perfect backdrop for engagement, wedding, prom, and family photos.
 For formal photo shoots you'll need a photography permit.

 Wedding Photography Permit